Sandeep354/GTA5-SelfDrive/README.md

 I have uploaded GPS-data.csv.
 This is the csv version of training data after **balance_data.py**.

 But in that code, i have taken left, right, forward, reverse, brake and nothing --> 1x6 array.
 Turns out this is very heavy computing and I wanted to try only left, right and forward movement --> 1x3 array.
-So i have done that via new_balance_data.py.
-Now we have [0, 0, 0] where, left : [1,0, 0], forward : [0, 1, 0], right : [0, 0, 1].
+So i have done that via **new_balance_data.py**.
+Now we have, left : [1,0, 0], forward : [0, 1, 0], right : [0, 0, 1].